codiaks/react-webpack-babel-starter-kit/README.md

-# react-webpack-babel-starter-kit
+# ptracker
-A starter kit for react app with webpack and babel
+this is a project tracker app build with react , babel and webpack